Bourbon Ginger Old Fashioned with an orange slice and cherry

 Plus, once you get the hang of shaking, you’ll feel like a total pro, impressing your friends and yourself with your newfound bartending skills.
 So why not add a little shake, shake, shake to your life and upgrade your happy hour?

-How to make the Ginger Old Fashioned
+How to Make the 3 Ingredient Bourbon Ginger Old Fashioned

 Add the bitters and bourbon to an Old Fashioned glass and stir well to incorporate the flavors.